bratudragos/ResultsCxChallenge/README.md

 ### Frontend

+Start the front-end by running 'npm start' in the 'src' folder.

 Structured in 2 components : main App component and the Cat component for every individual cat

 On running and entering the app, the cats from the external api are shown and you can search by name and breed and order them by name or origin.